MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

     - `[Title <String>]`: Required.
 Title of the plan.
   - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
 Returns the plannerTasks assigned to the user.

-PRESENCE `<IMicrosoftGraphPresence1>`: presence
+PRESENCE <IMicrosoftGraphPresence1>: presence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Activity <String>]`: The supplemental information to a user's availability.
 Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive,InAMeeting, Offline, OffWork,OutOfOffice, PresenceUnknown,Presenting, UrgentInterruptionsOnly.
   - `[Availability <String>]`: The base presence information for a user.
 Possible values are Available, AvailableIdle,  Away, BeRightBack, Busy, BusyIdle, DoNotDisturb, Offline, PresenceUnknown

-PROVISIONEDPLANS <IMicrosoftGraphProvisionedPlan\[]>: The plans that are provisioned for the user.
+PROVISIONEDPLANS <IMicrosoftGraphProvisionedPlan[]>: The plans that are provisioned for the user.
 Read-only.
 Not nullable.
 Supports $filter (eq, not, ge, le).
   - `[CapabilityStatus <String>]`: For example, 'Enabled'.
   - `[ProvisioningStatus <String>]`: For example, 'Success'.
   - `[Service <String>]`: The name of the service; for example, 'AccessControlS2S'

-REGISTEREDDEVICES <IMicrosoftGraphDirectoryObject\[]>: Devices that are registered for the user.
+REGISTEREDDEVICES <IMicrosoftGraphDirectoryObject[]>: Devices that are registered for the user.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-SCOPEDROLEMEMBEROF <IMicrosoftGraphScopedRoleMembership\[]>: The scoped-role administrative unit memberships for this user.
+SCOPEDROLEMEMBEROF <IMicrosoftGraphScopedRoleMembership[]>: The scoped-role administrative unit memberships for this user.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
   - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
   - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.

-SETTINGS `<IMicrosoftGraphUserSettings1>`: userSettings
+SETTINGS <IMicrosoftGraphUserSettings1>: userSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[ContributionToContentDiscoveryAsOrganizationDisabled <Boolean?>]`: Reflects the Office Delve organization level setting.
 When set to true, the organization doesn't have access to Office Delve.
 This setting is read-only and can only be changed by administrators in the SharePoint admin center.